Biology: Molecular, Cell, and Developmental

 BIOL 108L Synthetic Gene Regulation Lab III

 The Synthetic Gene regulation course is a goal-oriented research laboratory.
-Students will be given a project and will discuss and design experiments to reach that aim.
-Students will develop molecular tools and will use these and other methods to investigate various aspects of gene silencing in eukaryotes.
+Students are given a project and discuss and design experiments to reach that aim.
+Students develop molecular tools and use these and other methods to investigate various aspects of gene silencing in eukaryotes.
 An understanding of introductory biology and genetics is required.
-Prerequisite(s): BIOL 107L and satisfaction of the Entry Level Writing and Composition is required.
-Students cannot enroll in BIOL 108L after receiving credit with a 'C' or better in BIOL 100L, BIOL 103L, BIOL 105L, BIOL 106L, BIOL 109L, BIOL 115L, BIOL 120L, BIOL 121L, BIOL 186L and METX 119L.
-Enrollment by permission of instructor.
+Interested students should add to the waitlist.
+Application is required.
+Inquire with Instructor.

 Credits